Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 The existing literature estimating the effects for the Always-Observed units has relied on the assumption that treatment is unconfounded.
-However, this assumption is often unrealistic in DiD settings, where treatment assignment is typically non-random and likely correlated with unobserved factors \parencite{ghanem_selection_2024}.
-To address this limitation, I extend Lee bounds \parencite{lee_training_2009} by replacing the unconfoundedness assumption with a parallel trends-like assumption.
-This alternative approach aligns more closely with the identifying assumptions commonly used in DiD frameworks.
+However, this assumption is often unrealistic in causal models for panel data, where treatment assignment is typically non-random and likely correlated with unobserved factors \parencite{ghanem_selection_2025, liu_practical_2024}.
+To address this limitation, I reformulate the Horowitz-Manski-Lee bounds \parencite{horowitz_identification_1995,lee_training_2009} by replacing the unconfoundedness assumption with the Changes-in-Changes (CiC) model as in \textcite{athey_identification_2006}, allowing the treatment assignment to be confounded with unobservable characteristics that affect the potential outcomes.